 The Human Element

 Our largest triumph came not from under pacing the desert but hitting the pavement.
 Part of our preliminary research was to speak to homeowners about the presence of artifacts on their properties.
 We visited a home where a couple had discovered Viejo pottery sherds while making adobe bricks in their yard.
-There we met , whose parents owned the property.
+There we met [could we know his first name?], whose parents owned the property.
 During our conversation, we quickly deduced that our new friend was actually a looter.
 Looters are commonly loathed for the indiscriminate pilfering of artifacts and the destruction of valuable archeological sites.
 But their indigenous knowledge of the area is invaluable.
 Our friend helpfully agreed to collaborate with us, for no charge, to find six Viejo sites that were previously unknown to us.

 The people living in modern-Chihuahua and the Mexican government have been vital to our research.
 Friendly locals have helped us jump through political and municipal hoops—gaining permits, meeting important leaders.
 I have come to regard some of the locals as family away home.